-- 1. Make a report on the new forms of market and marketing such as Tele-markets (marketing through phones), Home-shopping (catalogues like Burlington's, etc.), Direct Marketing (example- Eureka Forbes), etc. What according to you is their relevance in future and why? - 2.
-Study the working of the Commercial Banks in India by studying the working of the branch office of any Public Sector Commercial Bank such as SBI, Bank of Baroda, etc. - 3.
-Study the Product Life Cycle (PLC).
-Using McDonald's, explain in which part the PLC is it giving valid justification. - 4.
-Study five different advertisements in print media of the FMCG (Fast Moving Consumer Goods) such as Dove, Ariel, Cadbury Dairy Milk, Sunsilk, etc.
+- 1. Make a report on the new forms of markets and marketing such as tele-markets (marketing through phones), home-shopping (catalogues like burlingtons, etc.), direct marketing (example Eureka-Forbes).
+What is their relevance in future and why? - 2.
+Study the product life cycle (PLC).
+Using Add-gel pens explain in which part of the PLC are they, giving valid justification. - 3.
+Study five different advertisements in anyone media (print, television, audio) of the FMCG (fast moving consumer goods) such as Coke, Pepsi, Lux, Surf, Tide, etc., and explain their positive and negative points. - 4.
+Write an essay on the role of the Central Bank (Reserve Bank of India) in any economy with special reference to the Indian scenario.